 There are numerous uncertainties inherent in estimating economically recoverable quantities of oil, NGLs and natural gas reserves, including many factors beyond our control.
 All oil, NGLs and natural gas reserve estimates are uncertain to some degree, and classifications of oil, NGLs and natural gas reserves are only attempts to define the degree of uncertainty involved.
-For those reasons, estimates of the quantity of oil, NGLs and natural gas economically recoverable from a group of properties and the classification of such oil, NGLs and natural gas reserves, when prepared by different engineers or by the same engineers at different times, may vary substantially.
+For those reasons, estimates of the quantity of oil, NGLs and natural gas reserves, when prepared by different engineers or by the same engineers at different times, may vary substantially.
 Additionally, estimates with respect to oil, NGLs and natural gas reserves can be based upon volumetric calculations and upon analogy to similar types of reserves, rather than upon actual production history.
 Oil, NGLs and natural gas reserve estimates based on these methods are generally less reliable than those based on actual production history.
 Subsequent evaluation of the same reserves based upon production history will result in variations in the estimated reserves and these variations may be material.